AtomLens app icon

 CDKSwiftNativePort (Swift-native CDK-derived implementation) Parsing, depiction logic, identifier generation, and molecular property calculations.
 LGPL-2.1-or-later

-AtomLens is based on ideas and methods from the original Chemistry Development Kit (CDK).
-For scientific work, please cite CDK references where appropriate:
+CDKSwiftNativePort was created to support AtomLens and is based on the original Chemistry Development Kit (CDK).
+Please cite the original CDK literature in scientific work where appropriate:

 Privacy Notice